-Dog-Friendly Luxury Holiday Cottage in North Cornwall
+Dog Friendly Cottage in Cornwall

-Dog-Friendly Inland Walks in North Cornwall: if you fancy a change from the coast, venture inland and discover great walks across Bodmin Moor with fantastic views from the top of Rough Tor.
+If you fancy a change from the coast, venture inland and discover great walks across Bodmin Moor with fantastic views from the top of Rough Tor.
 You will need to keep your dog on a lead so as not to disturb local livestock, but this should not deter you from exploring local landmarks on foot.

-- Please remember to bring your dogs favourite bedding, towels, toys, and dog leads so that they feel at home whilst on holiday with you.
+- Please remember to bring your dog’s favourite bedding, towels, toys, and dog leads so that they feel at home whilst on holiday with you.

 - Please do not let your dog upstairs in the bedroom and bathroom, or let your dog sit or climb over the furniture.

-- Please avoid leaving your dog alone in the cottage, or garden as this could stress your dog, and cause damage to the property.
+- Please avoid leaving your dog alone in the cottage, or garden, as this could stress your dog, and cause damage to the property.

 - Please always clear up after your dog, making sure the cottage and garden are clean and tidy before you leave.